coopiteasy/vertical-cooperative/easy_my_coop_dividend/README.rst

 Contributors
 ~~~~~~~~~~~~

-* Coop IT Easy SCRLfs
+* Coop IT Easy SC
 * Houssine BAKKALI, <houssine@coopiteasy.be>